AdaGold/js-scrabble/README.md

 ### Testing

-This project contains a set of tests written using the Jasmine test framework.
+This project contains a set of tests written using the Jest test framework.
 Use these tests to enable a test-driven development workflow.
 To run the tests use the command:

 ```
 npm test
 ```

+It will generate a code coverage report in a `coverage` directory.

 ### Error Handling